On the Effect of Neural Field Reparameterization for 4DVAR: Parameterizing the initial state with neural fields

-In the first strategy, the initial condition $u_0(x)$ is represented by a neural field $u_0^\theta(x)$, with parameters $\theta$.
-The 4DVAR cost function \cref{eq-4dvar-cost-simple} is then reparameterized as
+Our first strategy represents the initial condition $u_0(x)$ by a neural field $u_0^\theta(x)$ with trainable parameters $\theta$.
+Under this reparameterization, the simplified 4DVAR objective \cref{eq-4dvar-cost-simple} becomes

-For notational simplicity, we denote the observation misfit by $J$.
-The optimization is now performed over $\theta$, rather than directly over $u_0$.
-We refer to this formulation as \textsc{Neural-4DVAR}.
+and the optimization is performed directly in parameter space.
+We refer to this formulation as neural-4DVAR.

-Although no formal guarantees exist that optimization in parameter space is easier, empirical evidence from related domains~\citep{hoyer2019neural, krueger2025jax} suggests improved convergence and solution quality.
-The trade-off is increased per-iteration cost, since evaluating $u^\theta$ requires a forward pass through the network.\footnote{In practice, faster convergence may outweigh this additional overhead.}
+This change of variables replaces the high-dimensional state vector $u_0$ with the network parameters $\theta$, which can substantially alter the geometry of the optimization landscape.
+Although no theoretical guarantees exist that parameter-space optimization is inherently easier, empirical evidence from related settings suggests that neural reparameterization can improve convergence robustness and reconstruction quality~\cite{hoyer2019neural, krueger2025jax}.
+The primary trade-off is a modest increase in per-iteration cost due to evaluating the neural field.